Dnawrkshp/deadlocked-map-loader/README.md

 ## Future Plans

+Running this requires a complex setup using my deadlocked medius server.
 To make this more accessible I'd like to make a launcher that installs this into the kernel and hooks the IOP reset.